OPT Quick Links

 Note: as of August 2020, students cannot report employment start dates more than 10 days after the start date.
 Any late reporting will result in the accrual of unemployment days.

-Other student responsibilities include:
+Student reporting responsibilities include:

 - Monitor unemployment.
 Students cannot accrue more than 90 days of unemployment during standard post-completion OPT.
 If SEVIS registers that a student has exceed the unemployment limit, they can terminate the SEVIS record and the student will need to exit the U.S.